Accessibility statement

 Biography

-Baptiste Brossard is a sociologist currently working in the areas of critical mental health and historical sociology.
+Baptiste Brossard is a sociologist specialising in critical mental health and historical sociology.

-After studying sociology, anthropology and history at the Ecole Normale Supérieure de Paris and School for Advanced Studies in the Social Sciences, he worked at the University of Montreal as a postdoctoral researcher before obtaining his first position at the Australian National University in 2016.
-He then joined the Department of Sociology of the University of York in January 2022.
+He studied sociology, anthropology and history at the Ecole Normale Supérieure de Paris and School for Advanced Studies in the Social Sciences, before taking up a postdoctoral fellowship at the University of Montreal.
+He was appointed to his first faculty position at the Australian National University in 2016 and joined the Department of Sociology at the University of York in 2022.
+He received the Young Researcher Award of the Fondation pour le lien social (France, 2014) and the Kathy Charmaz Early-in-Career Award of the Society for the Study of Symbolic Interaction (USA, 2021).

-Baptiste works at the crossroad of three intellectual traditions, micro-sociology (inspired by symbolic interactionism and Goffman), critical sociology (influenced by Bourdieu’s approach to embodiment and social positioning) and historical sociology (eg Elias and long-term processes).
-His previous studies mainly focused on self-harm, Alzheimer's disease, and the legacy of Charles H. Cooley, of whom he is the first translator into French.
-His last book, co-written with Amy Chandler, proposes a critical review of the sociology of mental health: Explaining Mental Illness (Bristol University Press, 2022).
+Baptiste works at the crossroad of micro-sociology (inspired by symbolic interactionism and Goffman), critical sociology (influenced by Bourdieu’s approach to embodiment and social positioning) and historical sociology (eg Elias and long-term processes).
+His early research examined self-harm, Alzheimer's disease, and the intellectual legacy of Charles H. Cooley, whom he was the first to translate into French.
+His last book, Explaining Mental Illness (with Amy Chandler, Bristol University Press, 2022), offers a critical assessment of the sociology of mental health, and was shortlisted for the 2023 Best Book Award of the Foundation for the Sociology of Health and Illness.

 Publications